A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 419-836-1466 | maumeebaystateparklodge.com/waters-edge-restaurant

-Beautiful views augment the fine dining at the Water’s Edge Restaurant, and on Sundays that dining is amplified by a wide selection of brunch favorites, when diners will enjoy a variety of entrees selected weekly by the chef, as well as traditional brunch faves such as made-to-order omelettes and a waffle bar.
+Beautiful views augment the fine dining at the Water’s Edge Restaurant, which is amplified by a wide selection of brunch favorites, including a variety of entrees selected weekly by the chef, as well as traditional faves like made-to-order omelets and a waffle bar.

-Ye Olde Durty Bird — M, V
+Ye Olde Durty Bird — BB

 2 S St Clair St